shanruizhang/NLPWeb/README.txt

 4. Add Bootstrap framework to the project, create web pages for demonstrating the analysis result.
 5. Create RESTFul web api for frontend
 6. Use jquery ajax to retrieve the analysis result

+For part1: run NLPMain.java
+For part2: run NLPWebApplication.java